-Course Code: CET651-2 Course: Programme Elective II-Theory of Plates and Shells
+Course Code: CET651-2 Course: Programme Elective II-Theory of Plates and Shells L:4 Hr., P:0 Hrs., Per week Total Credits: 4

 - 1. The graduates will be able to understand the behavior of plates and shells of different shape and thickness under various loading and boundary conditions. - 2.
 The graduates will be able to develop numerical solution using basic principles of mathematics for analysis of plates and shells. - 3.
 The graduates will be able to analyze plate and shell elements used as structural components using approximate methods.